Zhang Baifa: Vice Mayor of Beijing

 After the end of Cultural Revolution, Zhang was rehabilitated and appointed Vice Mayor of Beijing in 1983.
 He later served as Executive Vice Mayor until his retirement in 1998.
 During his tenure, he was in charge of major construction projects in Beijing, such as those in preparation for the 1990 Asian Games.

 Zhang led Beijing's unsuccessful bid for the 2000 Summer Olympics.
 In July 1993, the United States House of Representatives passed a resolution urging the International Olympic Committee to reject Beijing's bid because of China's human rights abuses.
 In reaction, Zhang told Australia's Special Broadcasting Service that China might boycott the 1996 Atlanta Olympic Games as revenge.
 In his interview with the television station, he praised American people but called the US Congress "stupid".
 He Zhenliang, head of the Chinese Olympic Committee, denied that Zhang's remarks represented official Chinese policy.

 Because of his humble background and approachable personality, Zhang was praised in Chinese media as a "people's mayor".
 However, scientist Fang Lizhi openly criticized him in 1985 for travelling to the United States as a member of an official scientific delegation for high energy physics.

 Later life and death

 Zhang and his wife Wang Shulan (王淑兰) had a son and a daughter.
-By coincidence, his wife shared the same name and birthdate as the wife of his friend and colleague Li Ruihuan, who rose to the Politburo Standing Committee.
+By coincidence, his wife shared the same name and birthdate as the wife of his friend and colleague Li Ruihuan, who rose to the Politburo Standing Committee of the Chinese Communist Party.

 Zhang died in Beijing on 5 July 2019, at the age of 84.